OmiShrestha/M.O.N.I.T.O.R/README.md

 ---

-## Use Cases
+## use cases

-- Maintain active GitHub profile for recruiters
-- Track system performance over time
+- track system performance over time
-- Monitor resource usage patterns
+- monitor resource usage patterns
-- Demonstrate automation skills
+- demonstrate automation skills
-- Learn Python scheduling and system monitoring
+- learn python scheduling and system monitoring

 ---

-## Documentation
+## documentation

-- **`COMMANDS.txt`** - Essential commands for managing automation
+- **`COMMANDS.txt`** - essential commands for managing automation
-- **`METRICS_GUIDE.md`** - Comprehensive guide to metrics tracking
+- **`METRICS_GUIDE.md`** - comprehensive guide to metrics tracking
-- **`scripts/test_metrics.py`** - Run for interactive demo
+- **`scripts/test_metrics.py`** - run for interactive demo

 ---

-## Privacy & Security
+## privacy & security

-- System metrics are **NOT pushed to GitHub** (see `.gitignore`)
+- system metrics are **not pushed to github** (see `.gitignore`)
-- Only timestamp logs are committed
+- only timestamp logs are committed
-- No sensitive system information exposed
+- no sensitive system information exposed
-- All data stays on your local machine
+- all data stays on your local machine

 ---

-## Contributing
+## contributing

-This is a personal automation project, but feel free to fork and customize for your own use!
+this is a personal automation project, but feel free to fork and customize for your own personal use.

 ---

-## License
+## license

-MIT License - Feel free to use and modify as needed.
+mit license - feel free to use and modify as needed.

 ---

-**Made with love for maintaining GitHub streaks and monitoring system health**